pywbem/pywbemtools/docs/pywbemcli/commands.rst

 class or its property 'GatherStatisticalData' have not been implemented by the server, or if the server does not allow a client to modify the property.

-Note that this command also affects whether the "Server Time" column of the client maintained statistics shows a value.
+Note that this command also affects whether the **Server Time** column of the client maintained statistics shows a value.